EBWiki/EBWiki/docs/SETUP_LOCALLY.md

 ### Environmental Variables

-EBWiki uses environmental variables to run with different configurations in different environments.
-In order to set the variables, create a file named `.env` at the top level of the project and fill in data for the following:
+EBWiki uses environmental variables to run with different configurations in different environments through the [dotenv](https://github.com/bkeepers/dotenv) gem.
+For more information, consult the dotenv documentation, but in the meantime, to set the variables, create a file named
+`.env` at the top level of the project and fill in data for the following:
 In order to fill in this credentials, you'll have to get:
 * AWs Credentials from Amazon.com